DPDK/dpdk/doc/guides/prog_guide/mbuf_lib.rst

 The first method was chosen for the DPDK.
-The metadata contains control information such as message type, length, pointer to the start of the data and a pointer for additional mbuf structures allowing buffer chaining.
+The metadata contains control information such as message type, length, offset to the start of the data and a pointer for additional mbuf structures allowing buffer chaining.

 Message buffers that are used to carry network packets can handle buffer chaining where multiple buffers are required to hold the complete packet.
-This is the case for jumbo frames that are composed of many mbufs linked together through their pkt.next field.
+This is the case for jumbo frames that are composed of many mbufs linked together through their next field.

 For a newly allocated mbuf, the area at which the data begins in the message buffer is RTE_PKTMBUF_HEADROOM bytes after the beginning of the buffer, which is cache aligned.
 Message buffers may be used to carry control information, packets, events, and so on between different entities in the system.
-Message buffers may also use their data pointers to point to other message buffer data sections or other structures.
+Message buffers may also use their buffer pointers to point to other message buffer data sections or other structures.

 Figure 8 and Figure 9 show some of these scenarios.